-There are three ways that your domain could be cheating on you.
+Find out the three ways your domain name could be cheating on you.

 Are you sending traffic to another company?